SmokinCaterpillar/pypet/README.md

 use your old data, but you need to write a hacky converter to format your previous results to your new needs.
-The more complexity you add to your simulations, the worse it gets, and you spend way too much time handling your data and results than doing science.
+The more complexity you add to your simulations, the worse it gets, and you spend way too much time formatting your data than doing science.

 Indeed, this was a situation I was confronted with pretty soon during my PhD.
 So this project was born.
-I wanted to tackle the IO problems more generally and produce code that was not specific to my current simulations, but I could also use for future scientific projects right out of the box.
+I wanted to tackle the I/O problems more generally and produce code that was not specific to my current simulations, but I could also use for future scientific projects right out of the box.